ejdostal/elist_analysis/README.md

 ![](Images/Executive%20Summary%20-%20Overall%20Sales%20Trends%20.png)
 ### Annual Sales Trends

-Between 2019 and 2022, annual sales performance reflected the volatility of **a rapidly shifting market**.
-Across the four years, TechHub brought in $28.1M in revenue from 108K total orders, averaging about $7M and 27K orders per year.
-However, this average masks an important insight: a majority of **total revenue - nearly 70% - was generated in 2020 and 2021**, when both order volume and average order value (AOV) surged during the pandemic.
+**Between 2019 and 2022, annual sales performance reflected the volatility of a rapidly shifting market.** Across the four years, TechHub brought in $28.1M in revenue from 108K total orders, averaging about $7M and 27K orders per year.
+However, this average masks an important insight: a majority of total revenue - nearly 70% - was generated in 2020 and 2021, when both order volume and average order value (AOV) surged during the pandemic.

 - **2019: Pre-Pandemic Baseline** - TechHub recorded its lowest revenue and order volume across the time period in 2019, generating $3.8M in total sales from 16.8K orders.
 The average order value (AOV) was $230, a figure later that was later returned to in 2022 during the post-pandemic market correction.